awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-action-modules.md

     permissions: 777
 ```

-**Input example: create a folder with overwriting**
+**Input example: create a folder that overwrites the existing folder, if there is one\.**

 ```
 name: CreatingFolderWithOverwrite
 action: CreateFolder
 inputs:
   - path: /Sample/MyFolder/Sample/
-    overwrite: false
+    overwrite: true
 ```

 **Output**